abhilashkkale/Angular2-app/README.md

 7. Check your node and angular/cli version after installation -> ng -v

 #Steps to run Application in development mode:
-1) clone project in a folder.
+1) Clone/Pull/Checkout project in a folder.
-2) open terminal, and go to directory having package.json
+2) Open terminal/command prompt, and go to directory having package.json
 3) Install all the dependencies of the project as specified in package.json using 		-> npm install,
-4) them serve the application using														-> ng serve
+4) Start/Run the application using														-> ng serve
-5) Open browser, hit on url http://localhost:4200
+5) Open browser, navigate to url -> http://localhost:4200

 #Important commands to create new angular 2 parts:
 1) Component	    ng g component my-new-component